Thiviru-R/vexan/README.md

 # vexan
-This is a leading scanners manufacturing company
+This is a leading scanners manufacturing company.